A statistical method for crack pre-detection in 3D concrete images: Crack segmentation

 \subsection{Maximal Hessian Entry filter}

 With the challenge posed by the variability in crack widths, careful consideration is necessary for computational runtime and storage requirements.
 Images exceeding dimensions of $600^3$ present significant computational challenges in both Hessian matrix computation and eigenvalue extraction.
-In response to this challenge, an alternative methodology is proposed—one that avoids extracting maximal information from the Hessian matrix and instead relies exclusively on its entries.

-From Figure 1, cracks in CT images can manifest as dark regions or disruptions in the intensity pattern, presenting local changes at certain voxels.
-Due to the flat structure of cracks, if a voxel $p$ belongs to a crack, the gray values along a line tangent to the crack surface will exhibit a pattern similar to a concave function, since the grayvalues of voxels belonging to homogeneous material are higher than the ones in cracks.
+In response to this challenge, an alternative methodology is proposed-one that avoids extracting maximal information from the Hessian matrix and instead relies exclusively on its entries.
+Due to the flat structure of cracks, if a voxel $p$ belongs to a crack, the gray values along a line tangent to the crack surface will exhibit a pattern similar to a concave function.
 Therefore, across all Hessian matrix elements, i.e., the second-order derivatives along six different directions, there should exist at least one element that is non-negative.
 Choosing the maximal nonnegative entry allows us to capture any sudden changes at voxels belonging to cracks.
 For an image $I = \{I(p) \in [0,1], p \in W \subset \mathbb{Z}^3\}$, with a single value of $\sigma$, the Maximal Hessian Entry filter is defined as follows:

 We apply the same $3\sigma$-rule for the global threshold, which results in a binary image: